rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Since we are building a larger application in the following sections, it would be great to have a couple of pages (e.g. landing page, account page, admin page, sign up page, sign in page) to split the application into multiple URLs (e.g. /landing, /account, /admin).
 These URLs or subpaths of a domain are called routes in a client-side web application.
 Let's implement the routing with {{% a_blank "React Router" "https://github.com/ReactTraining/react-router" %}} before we dive into Firebase for the realtime database and authentication/authorization.

 The application should have multiple routes.
 For instance, a user should be able to visit a landing page, and also use sign up and sign in pages to enter the application as an authenticated user.
-If a user is authenticated, it is possible to visit protected pages like account or admin pages.You can consolidate all the routes of your application in a well-defined *src/constants/routes.js* constants file:
+If a user is authenticated, it is possible to visit protected pages like account or admin pages.
+You can consolidate all the routes of your application in a well-defined *src/constants/routes.js* constants file:

 {{< highlight javascript >}}
 export const SIGN_UP = '/signup';